JustinHoldstock/justin-may-23-2021/QUESTIONS.md

 1. What would you add to your solution if you had more time?

-- Background bar to indicate total, like the example.
+- Value bar to sit behind the totals.
+I was initially going to use a table layout, but I wanted to try using grid layout to try something new.
+After inspecting the example, I see you also used grid.
 - Hover for rows.
-I decided to go with a grid layout, but TBH a table may have made this easier for this.
 - Loading state for when starting up/restarting socket connection
 - Tab navigation pauses the socket stream
 - Cypress tests and switch to use Jest (Using out of the box Jasmine... ew).
 Note that I didn't do any UI tests bc I wanted to avoid touching potentially flakey snapshot tests.
 Cypress should be used for testing ui.
+-  Side note 2: Spent some time in the afternoon of day two to revisit, near the end I realized that when stacked, asks sort Descending.
+I'd like to do that to give the nice graph comparison.
+- More unit tests.
+I got hung up and frustrated with some of the service ones.
+Jasmine wasn't behaving for a few of them.

 2. What would you have done differently if you knew this page was going to get thousands of views per second vs per week?